Everything to Know About

 - Ice dams on a roof

-Agents also need to disclose smaller issues and details to their buyers.
-Even things that seem insignificant, for example, crack on the floorboard, loose fixtures or creaky doors.
-However, even inspectors and appraisers can miss small or big details.
+Even smaller types of damage within the house, such as cracks in the floorboards, loose fixtures, or creaky doors should be disclosed.
+Although even inspectors and appraisers can miss small or large details.
 To stay on the safe side, buying E&O insurance for real estate is a wise choice as it covers this issue.

 Other negligence claims covered by E&O insurance include: